50 Shore Road Cornwall-on-Hudson, NY 12520 7:00am-3:30pm M-F (excluding holidays) 845-534-7600 Fax: 845-534-7607

 Non-recycled items: mirrors, plastic wrap and plastic bags, styrofoam, light bulbs, chemicals or hazardous waste materials, paint cans, window glass, PVC pipe, toys, oil cans.

-Bulk Clean-up: Bulk cleanup is normally performed in the spring and fall.
-Fall Bulk Clean-up was October 19, 2020.
-Items are to be put at curbside after 5:30 p.m. on the Sunday before pickup under Section 88-4 of the Village Code.
+Bulk cleanup is normally performed in the spring and fall.
+Spring Bulk Clean-up will be April 22, 2024.
+Items are put at curbside after 5:30 p.m. on the Sunday before pickup under Section 88-4 of the Village Code.
+See below for details.

 Please click HERE to see garbage routes and determine which side of Rte 218/Hudson St. you reside.